 Why was the KU School of Engineering the right choice for you?

-KU was the right choice for me because I was offered the opportunity to conduct high level research in biomechanics, and apply it in the Kansas University Medical Center.
+KU was the right choice for me because I was offered the opportunity to conduct high level research in biomechanics, while always looking in its implementations at clinics and hospitals.
 In addition, I chose KU because of its support, and excellent and accessible faculty.
 Being someone who went to a small university and appreciate the close relationship with professors, I can say that KU offers that for graduate students regardless the size of KU.

 What are you currently researching?